 In Table 1 we summarize the performance measurements from the numerical experiments.
 The computational time for the fully resolved and reduced DEM simulations, $t{\rm res}$ and $t{\rm red}$, are normalized by the real time duration of the experiments, $t{\rm real}$.
-The speedup factor is the ratio of the resolved computational time to the reduced one.
+The speed-up factor is the ratio of the resolved computational time to the reduced one.
 The reduction factor is the ratio of the average number of dynamic particles in the reduced and the resolved DEM simulations.
-The precision is the inverse of the numerical errors in the tests.
+The accuracy is the errors subtracted from unity.